 Overview

+This is the final step of the deploy vLLM inference tutorial.
 Now that your vLLM inference service is running, you’ll learn how to monitor its performance using Grafana dashboards and test the autoscaling capabilities.
-This step covers accessing metrics, setting up alerts, and validating autoscaling behavior.Step 1: Access Grafana dashboard
+This step covers access to metrics, alert setup, and autoscaling validation so you can confirm the deployment is healthy and responsive under load.Step 1: Access Grafana dashboard

 Step 2: View vLLM metrics